mat-rumian/work/skcv2vsv3/README.md

     **Note:** You can access the dashboard using `kubectl proxy`.
 To retrieve the secret execute `kubectl describe secret eks-admin -nkube-system`.

-## Tests for Sumo Logic Collection V2
+## Tests for Sumo Logic Collection V2 - FluentD

 1. Deploy Sumo Logic Kubernetes Collection